 The couple has a young daughter named Grace, and just welcomed a new baby girl named Isla in March 2018.
 The Cottles currently live in a two-story home with many obstacles for Jesse.
 He struggles to make his way up the front stairs, or even to his daughter’s bedroom.

-The Gary Sinise Foundation is honored to provide a specially adapted smart home for Jesse and his family to relieve the many stresses they face on daily basis.
+The Gary Sinise Foundation is honored to provide a specially adapted smart home for Jesse and his family to relieve the many stresses they face daily.